Thomas Mann: Pre-war and Second World War period

-In February 1933, while having finished a book tour to Amsterdam, Brussels and Paris, Thomas Mann recovered in Arosa (Switzerland) when Hitler took power and Mann heard from his eldest children, Klaus and Erika in Munich, that it would not be safe for him to return to Germany.
-His political views (see chapter below) had made him an enemy of the Nazis for years.
+In February 1933, having finished a book tour to Amsterdam, Brussels and Paris, Thomas Mann moved to Arosa (Switzerland) when Hitler took power, and Mann heard from his eldest children, Klaus and Erika in Munich, that it would not be safe for him to return to Germany.
+His political views (see chapter below) had made him an enemy of the Nazis.
 He was doubtful at first, because, with a certain naïveté, he could not imagine the violence of the overthrow and the persecution of opponents of the regime, but the children insisted, and their advice later turned out to be accurate when it emerged that even their driver-caretaker had become an informant and that Mann's immediate arrest would have been very likely.
 The family (except these two children, who went to Amsterdam) emigrated to Küsnacht, near Zürich, Switzerland, after a stopover in Sanary-sur-Mer, France.
 The son Golo managed, at great risk, to smuggle the already completed chapters of the Joseph novel and the (sensitive) diaries into Switzerland.
 The Bavarian Political Police searched Mann's house in Munich and confiscated the house, its inventory and the bank accounts.
 At the same time, an arrest warrant was issued.
 Mann was also no longer able to use his holiday home in Lithuania because it was only a few hundred yards from the German border and he seemed to be at risk there.
 When all members of the Poetry Section at the Prussian Academy of Arts were asked to make a declaration of loyalty to the National Socialist government, Mann declared his resignation on 17 March 1933.

 The writer's freedom of movement was reduced when his German passport expired.
 The Manns traveled to the United States for the first two times in 1934 and 1935.
 There was great interest in the prominent writer; the authorities allowed him entry without a valid passport.
 He received Czechoslovak citizenship and a passport in 1936, even though he had never lived there.
 A few weeks later the German citizenship of Mann, his wife Katia, and their children Golo, Elisabeth and Michael were revoked, and the Nazi government expropriated the family home in Munich, which Reinhard Heydrich in particular insisted on.
 It had already been confiscated and forcibly rented out in 1933.
 In December 1936, the University of Bonn withdrew the honorary doctorate awarded to Mann in 1919; on 13 December 1946, after the defeat of Nazi Germany, it was reinstated.